Syria rebels give up Ghouta in major win for regime - Journal du Cameroun

 Moscow also said Russian military police had returned to the town on Thursday and were in full control.

-“From today, units of the Russian armed forces’ military police are working in the town of Douma.
-They are a guarantee of the observance of law and order in the town,” the defence ministry said in a statement.
+“From today, units of the Russian armed forces’ military police are working in the town of Douma,” the defence ministry said.

+Yet chaos and confusion prevailed in the streets of Douma, where civilians appeared to have very little information on the latest political developments.

+Many residents were preparing to take what should be some of the last buses leaving the region to head to parts of northern Syria still under rebel control.

 According to the Russian military, more than 160,000 people have been evacuated from Eastern Ghouta, which only two months ago was a sprawling rebel enclave within mortar range of central Damascus.